Good Injury Settlement Depends on Your Lawyer

 4. Get Medical Records and Bills To Prove Injuries

 Because the amount of compensation for your injuries depends on how seriously you were hurt, medical evidence is essential.
-Reports from the EMT technicians, emergency room doctors, diagnostic facilities (e.g. CTs and MRIs), surgeons, counselors, and therapists will make or break your claim.
+Reports from the EMT technicians, emergency room doctors, diagnostic facilities (e.g. CTs and MRIs), surgeons, counselors, and therapists can make or break your claim.

 5. Understand the Extent of Your Injuries

 Depending on the severity of your injuries, it will take months (and even years, in worst case scenarios) for you to physically recover.
 The most important steps you can take are to